 The Veronica View Hotel, and all of the Sacred Valley, are at a lower altitude than Cusco.
 If you are concerned about the altitude of Cusco, you may want to spend a few days in the Sacred Valley when you first arrive.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
 It inspires excellent service and is an entrenched feature of the tourism industry across many VV Hotel & Tours destinations.
-Of course, you are free to tip more or less as you feel, depending on your perception of the quality and the length of your tour.
+Of course, you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your tour.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.